Search the Community

 Showing results for tags 'Alex South'.

 Alles Gute zum Geburtstag 1994 – German midfielder Emre Can was born in Frankfurt.
 He signed from Bayer 04 Leverkusen for £9.75m in July 2014, netting fourteen times in 167 reds games before moving on to Juventus on a free transfer in June 2018.
+1887 – Forward Jimmy Nicholl was born in Port Glasgow.
+He signed from Middlesbrough in January 1914, bagging fourteen goals in 59 outings before moving on to Wishaw Thistle in 1915.
+He had featured in our FA Cup Final defeat to Burnley in April 1914.
 Dan the man 2006 - Daniel Agger signed from Brøndby IF for £5.8m.
-He played 232 games, notching fourteen times, helping us to claim the FA Community Shield and League Cup before returning to his former club in Denmark in August 2014.
-On the same day, reserves keeper David Martin signed from MK Dons for £250,000.
-He returned there permanen
+He played 232 games, no

 Midfield arrivals 2011 – Charlie Adam signed from Blackpool for an initial £6.75m.
 He notched twice in 35 outings, helping us to claim the Carling Cup before being sold to Stoke City for a reported £4m thirteen months later.
 1984 – Midfielder Alberto Aquilani was born in Rome.
 He signed from Roma for a basic fee of €20m in August 2009, but injury restricted him to just 28 senior appearances, in which he notched only twice, although he did manage to register six assists in the League, only one less than Steven Gerrard.
 He was sold to Fiorentina in August 2012 after two seasons on loan back